apache/kudu/docs/design-docs/raft-remote-bootstrap.md

 3. Download remote WALs.
 4. Download remote blocks.
 5. Write replacement SuperBlock in `READY` state and fsync it.
-6. Start up the newly bootstrapped tablet.
+6. Start up the new tablet replica.

 ### Consensus metadata merge